SanderLoman/rust-p2p/docs/repo/github/forking.md

         git checkout -b your_feature_name upstream/unstable

     Choose a short and descriptive name for your branch.
-For example, if you're fixing a bug with serialization, you could name your branch `fix_cli_bug`.
+For example, if you're fixing a bug in the cli, you could name your branch `fix_cli_bug`.
 Or something else that describes the work you're doing.

 ## Keeping Your Fork Updated